NaomiMod/blender-NaomiLib/README.md

 Before reporting an issue please check this out:

-1. Please take note that at the present time only single models or archives are supported. if you want to load models conposed by multiple files, you need to import them without ticking the `Clean scene box`.
+1. Please note, if you want to load all models in a folder remember to tick "Load Directory" option before import.
-   We also suggest using F3 shortcut to bring up a  `recent commands` menu in Blender, by searching for `bin`, will bring NaomiLib name and import screen immediately.
+2. Textures are loaded automatcally (.png/.tga), if they are placed in a `Textures` folder in the same directory where model is stored.
-2. RGB / Transparency / Reflectiveness is not imported yet.
+3. If you want to swap a texture on a model, change TextureID in Naomi Parameters box.
-3. You cannot export models in NL format.
+4. You cannot export models in NL format (yet).
-4. We do not distribute any game model / textures.
+5. We do not distribute any game model / textures.
 You will have to legally dump your own games and extract files from it.
 Specific extractors are provided on a dedicate [Game Extraction Tools](https://github.com/NaomiMod/games-ExtractTools) section.
 If you want to help us out in finding new games supporting NL, find any bug or errors in loading models, please reach me out on Discord: **Vincent#5259

 # Disclaimer